 In general Merino wool provides much better breathability than polyester – just try blowing air through both fabrics (of course of a similar thickness/density) and you will see that the polyester fabric “resist” much more than Merino fabric.
-However, there is one exception – valid for mid-layer garments where high-quality polyester fleece typically provides better breathability than heavy/thick Merino garments as it is more porous.
+However, there is one exception – valid for mid-layer garments where high-quality polyester fleece typically provides better breathability than heavy/thick Merino garments because it is more porous.

 Durability is the Achilles heel of Merino wool clothing.
 Therefore, I don’t recommend wearing Merino wool clothing for high-intensity activities such as running.
 Running exposes garments to severe abrasion (thighs/crouch area for underwear, armpit areas for shirts etc.) and Merino fabrics will sooner or later start tearing around exposed areas.
 To learn more about the durability of Merino wool check out our article How durable are Merino garments.
 Polyester provides much better durability than Merino wool and can last for ages.

 Polyester can be knit into thinner and lighter garments than Merino wool.
 The density of Merino wool fabric typically doesn’t go lower than 130g/m2 in order to minimize the durability issues (the thinner the fabric, the less durable it is).

-As polyester absorbs less moisture than Merino wool (0.4% compared to 33%), it doesn’t get as heavy when it’s soaked with sweat or precipitation and therefore it dries faster.
+Polyester absorbs less moisture than Merino wool (0.4% compared to 33%) and thus doesn’t get as heavy when it’s soaked with sweat or precipitation as Merino wool.
+Therefore, it also dries faster.
 However, keep in mind that due to the unique structure of Merino wool fibers, wet Merino clothing doesn’t feel as clammy against the skin as wet clothing made of other materials.
 Read more about this in our article Why should you wear quick-drying clothes for hiking.